vcjdeboer/mitoXpress/README.md

 This repository can be cloned to your own github page or the files can be copied to your own Rstudio project.

+## Test data

+The data and key files are living in the folder `inst\extdata`.

+Experimental file: \* evelien_test_expt6.txt

+Key file: \* key_file_template.xlsx

 ## Data file

-A data file starts it data column names on row three.
+A data file starts its data column names on row three.
 The script skips the first two lines.
 The file contains a `Time` column and a `Temperature` column followed by one column for each `well`.
 The script removes rows that contain `NaN` and also removes the closing rows of the documents.

-The dat file is a tab-delimited text file.
-Apparently our Spectramax outputs txt files in UTF16 unicode format, which is somewhat outdated, since practically all unicode text files are encoded as UTF8.
-This is likely the reason why Excel has difficulty reading the exported files from the spectramax.
+The data file is a tab-delimited text file.
+Apparently our Spectramax spits out txt files in UTF16 unicode format, which is somewhat outdated, since practically all unicode text files now are encoded as UTF8.
+This is likely the reason why Excel has difficulty reading the exported files from the spectramax properly.

 ``` r
 mito_express_data